RetroPie/RetroPie-Docs/docs/FAQ.md

 >
 > If you have loaded Raspbian onto a blank SD card, you will have two partitions.
 The first one, which is the smaller one, is the boot partition.
 Place the file into this one.

-**How can I disable a USB device without disconnecting it?**
+### How can I disable a USB device without disconnecting it?

-USB devices can be disabled via usb authorisation in udev.
-For example, this udev rule will disable a Mayflash Wireless Wii U Adapter:
+USB devices can be disabled via authorization in udev.
+For example, the following udev rule will disable a Mayflash Wireless Wii U Adapter:

 ```
 SUBSYSTEM=="usb", ATTRS{idVendor}=="0079", ATTRS{idProduct}=="1800", ATTR{authorized}="0"